Intermediate- and long-term mechanical circulatory support

 - Stanford University School of Medicine

-Medical therapy (including angiotensin converting enzyme inhibitors, beta blockers, and aldosterone antagonists), cardiac resynchronization therapy, and implantable cardioverter-defibrillators have improved the survival of many with heart failure with reduced ejection fraction (HFrEF), but there remains a large group of patients who have advanced heart failure with poor prognosis despite optimal medical therapy.
+Medical therapy, cardiac resynchronization therapy, and implantable cardioverter-defibrillators have improved the survival of many with heart failure with reduced ejection fraction (HFrEF), but there remains a large group of patients who have advanced heart failure with poor prognosis despite optimal medical therapy.
 Unfortunately, the numbers of useable donor hearts available to perform heart transplantation for these patients has not increased in the United States and has actually decreased in Europe over recent years and the supply is and will remain inadequate for the population who could benefit from heart transplantation.
 (See "Overview of the therapy of heart failure with reduced ejection fraction".)

 Mechanical support of the circulation with left ventricular assist devices (LVADs) is a rapidly evolving field.
 LVADs are efficient devices that assist and support the circulation and they are being inserted into an increasing number of patients with advanced HFrEF.
 Mechanical circulatory support with a ventricular assist device (VAD) is a life-saving therapy for patients with decompensating advanced heart failure who fail to improve or stabilize with optimal medical therapy.